waywardphilosopher/parami/src/data/blog/Ethics/2026-09-14-ethics-05-utilitarianism-bentham.md

 - Is this a useful and practical way of making everyday decisions?
 - What other problems do you think there are with this idea that we can *calculate* the greatest happiness.

 One criticism of this kind of approach to Utilitarianism is that it can also lead us to conclusions that are incredibly unjust.

-One famous short story that tackles some of these problems is Ursula K. Le Guin’s short story [The Ones Who Walk Away from Omelas](https://www.utilitarianism.com/private/omelas.pdf).
+### **Please also read Ursula K. Le Guin’s short story [The Ones Who Walk Away from Omelas](https://www.utilitarianism.com/private/omelas.pdf)**.

-## **Homework**

-We’re going to explore a more sophisticated approach to Utilitarianism by reading this extract from John Stuart Mill’s *Utilitarianism*. [https://pressbooks.bccampus.ca/classicreadings/chapter/john-stuart-mill-on-utilitarianism/](https://pressbooks.bccampus.ca/classicreadings/chapter/john-stuart-mill-on-utilitarianism/)

-As usual, comment on Canvas.